rotemzaif/TaskManagementApp/readme.md

 * make sure you have an internet connection

-Test Execution - there are 2 ways to execute the various tests
+Test Execution - there are 3 ways to execute the various tests
 1. executing each test separately

 2. executing the testing.xml (under project folder) file which will run all test classes

+3. via command line with maven command:
+    * open command line window (cmd) and move to the project folder
+    * enter the following command: mvn clean test

 Logs

+    * there is no log file
+    * all tests assertions have messages printed to console

 Reporting

+    * Allure reporting system
+    * in order to get the test run report: execute the following command after running the test suit via maven: mvn allure:serve

 Notes